 WaterSense for Kids from the U.S. Environmental Protection Agency (EPA) has teaching guides and activity sheets for Fix-A-Leak Week and for general information on subjects like the water cycle.

 The Metropolitan Council water conservation toolbox has educational resources for both adults and children including teaching materials:

 - Curriculum guides on water conservation

 The Water Science School from the U.S. Geological Survey has a list of resources for water education and conservation.
 Primarily directed towards an adult audience, these resources cover topics ranging from aquifer basics to water quality indicators.
 These resources include multimedia presentations and videos.

 The University of Minnesota Water Resources Center has a variety of water conservation materials for homeowners, educators, and community leaders.

 By following some of the suggestions below, you can start making a difference right away.

-Take short showers, not baths.
-Baths use as much as 7 times more water.
+- Take short showers, not baths.
+Baths can use seven times more water.
 Taking showers under five minutes can reduce your water waste even more.

 - Find and fix leaks.
 Leaks can waste hundreds of gallons.
 To check your toilet for a leak:

 - Place colored dye in the tank above the bowl,